MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/DeleteLPPallet.md

 The output of this method returns the LP Document No Pallet removed and whether or not the removal was successful.

-Note:For now, LP Pallets can be removed if and only if they are still in the Warehouse Receipt.
+**Note**: For now, LP Pallets can be removed if and only if they are still in the Warehouse Receipt.

 **Input**: